Are DC United right fit for Wayne Rooney as he leaves Everton?

 One of the owners, Erick Thohir, told the Washington Post last year: "When we came in 2012, our main vision was building the stadium and making sure we get into the playoffs.
 After the stadium is done, we can invest more on the team, so the team can compete for more than just qualifying for the playoffs."

 DC's fortunes this season have not been helped by not having a stadium to play in.

-While they have been waiting for their new Audi Field stadium to open, DC have only played one of seven games at "home", and that was at the Navy-Marine Corps Stadium, which is 30 miles away.
+While they have been waiting for their new Audi Field stadium to open, DC have only played two of 12 games at "home", and that was at the Navy-Marine Corps Stadium, which is 30 miles away.
 They are due to play 12 road games in total before their stadium opens.